 Families participate in on site weekly agricultural workshops in everything from soil fertility and pest management to seed saving and food preservation.
 Families also participate in “Growers’ School”– 8 weeks of classroom trainings over the winter.
 The project seeks to honor the agricultural traditions that the participating families developed in Burma as well as to supplement with sustainable agriculture techniques specific to N.C.
 At the farm families grow many of the crops native to Burma as well as just about every vegetable that can be grow under the N.C. sun.

 This money is earned through Transplanting Traditions CSA as well as the Chapel Hill Farmers’ Market and the Carrboro Farmers’ Market.
+Farmers also sell directly to their neighborhoods and communities with their own order and payment systems.
 You can support our aspiring farmers by shopping at these markets or signing up for our CSA.
 You will get amazing sustainably grown and chemical free vegetables and fruit in return.
 A win-win!

 Triangle Land Conservancy